 Despite this, not too many writers offer this up as advice explicitly–perhaps some don't realize what they've inadvertently stumbled upon.
 Yes, it is invaluable advice to write daily, but this can be magnified further by writing at the same time each day.
 Within just a week or two, the muse knows it's going to have to sit down and work at such-and-such o'clock and it starts generating the ideas ten, fifteen, thirty minutes before your writing session begins.
 (It's like starting to imagine food a half an hour before dinner.)
 Your mind "drops into the writing place" and you are able to concentrate longer and better than at some random time.
 Before you know it, you're going to be in a bad mood and a little anxious if you miss sitting down to write.
 It's almost like meditation.

-Not every schedule yields easily to doing anything at the same time every day–to say nothing of sitting down for a couple of hours (or more)–but I wish someone had told me how effective it would be to my creativity, my focus, and my productivity to get it as close as I could.
+Not every schedule yields easily to doing anything at the same time every day–to say nothing of sitting down for a couple of hours (or more)–but I wish someone had told me how effective it would be for my creativity, my focus, and my productivity to get it as close as I could.

 7- The "darlings" you need to be killing are usually not characters.